 Yes, you can!
 I like to use almond milk, but you can use any other milk, or even water for this recipe.
 Just replace 1:1 with what's listed in the recipe.

-Dairy-Free Dark Chocolate Mousse
+Dairy-Free Chocolate Mousse

-- 7 ounces dark chocolate coarsely chopped
+- 7 ounces dark chocolate coarsely chopped (or chips)

-- 3 Tablespoons almond milk
+- 3 Tablespoons non-dairy milk

 - 4 eggs separated, at room temperature